-(a) Except as hereinafter provided the ordinary hours of work of all employees, other than Bakers and Pastrycooks shall be the same as those applying to Shop Assistants in pursuance of the Retail Industry Interim Award - State:

-Provided employees may commence their ordinary hours from 5.00 a.m.
-Monday to Sunday.

-(b) All employees, other than casuals, who were employed prior to 8 July 1991 shall be paid in addition to their ordinary rates of pay a loading of 25% for work in the spread of ordinary hours, between 5.00 a.m. and 7.00 a.m.
-Monday to Friday.

-Full-time, part-time and casual employees who were employed prior to 8 July 1991 and who work ordinary hours between the hours of 5.00 a.m. and 7.00 a.m. on a Saturday, shall be paid at the rate of time and one-half of the ordinary weekly hourly rate:
+- (a) Except as hereinafter provided the ordinary hours of work of all employees, other than Bakers and Pastrycooks will be the same as those applying to shop assistants in pursuance of the Retail Industry Interim Award State. - (b) Employees may commence their ordinary hours from 5.00 a.m.. - (c) All employees, other than casuals, who were employed prior to 8 July 1991 will be paid in addition to their ordinary rates of pay a loading of 25% for work in the spread of ordinary hours, between 5.00 a.m. and 7.00 a.m.
+Monday to Friday. - (d) Weekly and casual employees who were employed prior to 8 July 1991 and who work ordinary hours between the hours of 5.00 a.m. and 7.00 a.m. on a Saturday, will be paid at the rate of time and one-half of the ordinary weekly hourly rate. - 6.1.3 Rostering provision to apply to all employees and except as after provided will be worked on not more than 5 days in the week:

-Provided full-time and part-time employees (other than casuals) engaged after 8 July 1991 shall be paid in addition to their ordinary rates of pay a loading of 25% for work in the spread of ordinary hours from 5.00 a.m. on a Saturday.

-6.2 Rostering provision to apply to all employees

-Each full-time employee shall be worked so that the maximum number of hours that shall constitute an ordinary week's work and shall not exceed on average 30 hours per week and may be worked in any one of the following forms:
+Each full-time weekly employee will be worked so that the maximum number of hours that will constitute an ordinary week's work and will not exceed on average 38 hours per week and may be worked in any one of the following forms: